adamfowleruk/mljs/planning.md

   - Investigate why REST insists upon some elements having indexes in the JSON namespace as well as the one required (E.g. xhtml and h1) - because using JSON mode???
  - NOT A BUG searchfacets or searchbar widgets using facet title, not constraint name, to indicate constraint added to searchbar (also for lookup/matching)
   - Actually, there is no 'facet title' just that constraint name and field name are generally the same.
 Need to add Title support somehow
+ - Widget: Error
+  - Ensure this is invoked correctly, and all contexts and test pages work with it
  - App Builder gap closing
   - Support for XSLT transformations on search results
   - Support for XSLT transformations on fetch documents in new window